 She twists and squirms beneath his grasp, but she is still a child.
 She watches him grab the pink sparkly top from the dresser—the one she wears at every opportunity—and bolts toward it.
 “That’s mine!” she yells, yanking at the bag.

-GM: Her dad yanks her hands away, then pulls out that white floral-patterned sundress she likes and drops it into the trash bag after the sparkly top.
-There’s anger in his eyes now.
+GM: Her dad yanks her hands away, then pulls out that white floral-patterned sundress she likes.
+He drops it in the trash bag after the sparkly top.
+There’s anger in his eyes.

 “Ladies don’t behave this way.
 Last warning.”